GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/stages.md

 	`ITERATING` - Federation has not ceased iterating and will iterate once again.
 During this time the federate will need to check all its inputs and subscriptions, recalculate its model, and produce new outputs for the rest of the federation.

 To implement this initialization iteration, all federates need to implement a loop where `helicsFederateEnterExecutingModeIterative()` is repeatedly called and the output of the call is evaluated.
-The call to the API needs to use the federates internal evaluation of the stability of the solution to determine if it is requesting iteration to continue.
-The returned value of the API will determine whether the federate needs to resolve its model with new inputs from the of the federation or enter normal execution mode where it can enter execution mode.
+The call to the API needs to use the federate's internal evaluation of the stability of the solution to determine if needs to request another iteration.
+The returned value of the API will determine whether the federate needs to re-solve its model with new inputs from the of the federation or enter normal execution mode where it can enter execution mode.

 ## Execution

-Once the federate has been created, all subscriptions, publications and endpoints have been registered and, all the federate information has been appropriately set, it is time to enter executing mode.
+Once the federate has been created, all subscriptions, publications and endpoints have been registered and the federation initial state has been appropriately set, it is time to enter execution mode.
 This can be done with the following API call:

 ```python
 h.helicsFederateEnterExecutingMode(fed)